khoad/msbingo/README.md

 Encoding is less complete, as it is not necessary to encode exactly as .NET WCF would.
 It is only necessary to encode properly, such that the target service can decode the original XML message properly.

+Feel free to fill out the codec on either the encoding or decoding sides by fixing additional tests or writing more.

 # Usage

 ``` go